 4. Scholarships and opportunities: As a 501c3 non-profit we will be looking to develop educational scholarships and opportunities for New Zealanders in the United States

-Save the Date - KIWI CONFERENCE Los Angeles
+KIWI CONFERENCE Los Angeles - Kiwis Can Fly

-Saturday November 9th at Google Playa Vista, LA
+Saturday November 9th, 9am - 430pm at Google YouTube Playa Vista, LA

 Breakfast Network Event with Chris Liddell and NZ Ambassador Rosemary Banks